ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | Location | The data center location. |
 | Primary Route | The primary route of the VLAN. |
 {: caption="Table 10.
 Network interface - VLAN details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the network interface properties.
-The column headers indentify the description of the properties.
-To find the explanation of a network interface property, navigate to the row, and find the information that you need in the description column."}
+The column headers identify the description of the properties.
+To find the explanation of a network interface property, go to that row, and find the information that you need in the description column."}
 {: #table4}
 {: tab-title="Network interface details"}
 {: tab-group="Cluster details"}